-Consider the following scenario: You've just entered the front door of a stunning home that has recently been advertised for sale in Nanaimo.
+Consider the following house-hunting scenario: You've just entered the front door of a stunning home that has recently been advertised for sale in Nanaimo.
 It's the right size, in the right location, and it's within your budget.
 There's only one problem: it's crammed with other would-be buyers!
 They all appear to look forward to bidding for the property, and before the day ends, multiple offers confirm this fact.

 That's how it often looks in a seller's market.
 In a seller's market, there are fewer homes than buyers.
 So, is it impossible to buy in a seller's market?
 Not by any means!

 Tips and tricks for finding a home in a seller's market

 If you are looking to compete favorably in a seller's market, you must refine your home-buying instruments.
 The following tricks and tips can come in handy.

 While there are various strategies you can employ to secure a home in today's frenetic market, most experts agree on one thing: acquire a mortgage preapproval before you start looking for a home.